John Albrechtson

 John Albrechtson (22 July 1936 – 27 August 1985) was a Swedish sailor.
 Between 1968 and 1978 he won one Olympic gold medal and three gold, one silver and one bronze medals at the world championships.

 Biography

 Albrechtson started his sailing career in the Stjärnbåt class and moved on to Star class in 1957.
 He won his first Star Swedish Championships in 1966.
-The same year, together with Paul Elvstrøm, he won the Star World Championships.
+The same year, together with Paul Elvstrøm, he won the Star World Championship.

 Between 1971 and 1978 Albrechtson competed in the Tempest class.
 At the 1976 Summer Olympics he won the Olympic gold medal together with Ingvar Hansson.
 He also competed at the 1968 and 1972 Summer Olympics, placing ninth and fourth, respectively.
 At the 1980 Games he was part of Swedish reserve team.

 Albrechtson committed suicide in Västra Frölunda aged 49.